-Students with musical talent may join different music groups such as the concert band, marching band, concert choir, university chorale, jazz ensemble, string orchestra, Latin music group, and the dancing group Millenium RUM Dancers.
+Students with musical talent may join different music groups such as the concert band, marching band, corium canticus, university chorale, jazz ensemble, string orchestra, Latin music groups, and the dancing group Millenium RUM Dancers.
 Students interested in participating in any of these groups are required to perform in an audition.